14all-agency/shopify-llms-txt-directory/https-sunnyseaglassjewelry-com.md

   - [Natural Copper wire](https://sunnyseaglassjewelry.com/products/turquoise-carnelian-earrings-in-copper-wire-wrapped-howlite-turquoise-dangle-earrings-rustic-jewelry-handmade-jewelry-gifts-for-women?variant=42904380473425)
     Availability: Available
     Price: $21.95 USD
-- [Ready Ship in 1 to 2 days, Aqua Blue  Opal Necklace, Lab Created Opal Tree of Life Jewelry,  October Birthstone Jewelry,](https://sunnyseaglassjewelry.com/products/ready-ship-in-1-to-2-days-aqua-blue-opal-necklace-lab-created-opal-tree-of-life-jewelry-october-birthstone-jewelry): This Amazing, gorgeous, light aqua blue beautiful dazzling teardrop simulated/synthetic Opal is wire wrapped with .925 sterling silver wires.
-The pendant has been hammered & forged to give strength & texture to bring out the stunning details of the finished pendant.
-Our Synthetic Opal stands for quality.
-This synthetic bright blue Opal displays beautiful array of iridescent colors.
-Opal-like Plastic is NOT the same material as our Impregnated Synthetic Opal.
-The finished pendant measures 1.80 inch from top of the bail to the bottom of the pendant, 1 inch across.
-The pendant comes on a .925 sterling silver cable chain. *Each pendant is handmade, so please allow slight variations from the shape of the branches as shown. *ABOUT SIMULATED OPAL: “Opal" originates from the Latin word “Opalus” It is called opal the “Queen of Gems” because it encompasses the colors of all the other gems.
-Opal symbolizes hope and purity.
-It is a gift granted by the heaven in bolts of lightning and unfolds the “Nature’s fireworks” before one’s eyes.
-Simulated /Synthetic opal has similar properties as that of natural opal.
-This opal has a beautiful rainbow like prismatic effect which revealed the beauty of Precious Opal.
-The Tree of Life is a universal symbol found in many spiritual traditions around the world.
-The tree of knowledge, connecting to heaven and the underworld, and the tree of life, connecting all forms of creation, are both forms of the world tree or cosmic tree.
-It's meaning represents life itself, wisdom, love, strength, protection, beauty, bounty and redemption.
-The tree is associated with the creator because it provides protection, supports abundant fruit production and thereby, regeneration. * It is shipped in a gift box.
-Thank you for visiting my shop.
-Please contact me if you have any questions.*Engraving service is not available.
+- [Ready Ship in 1 to 2 days, Aqua Blue  Opal Necklace, Lab Created Opal Tree of Life Jewelry,  October Birthstone Jewelry,](https://sunnyseaglassjewelry.com/products/ready-ship-in-1-to-2-days-aqua-blue-opal-necklace-lab-created-opal-tree-of-life-jewelry-october-birthstone-jewelry): This stunning aqua blue lab-created opal necklace features a dazzling teardrop pendant wire-wrapped in sterling silver.
+The Tree of Life design symbolizes wisdom, strength, and connection, making it a meaningful gift.
+Handmade with care, the synthetic opal shows beautiful rainbow colors similar to natural opals.
+The pendant comes on a sterling silver chain and is ready to ship in 1 to 2 days in a gift box.
+Celebrate October’s birthstone with this eye-catching and symbolic piece.
-  Updated: 2025-09-15T22:34:31Z
+  Updated: 2025-10-11T01:01:11Z
   Vendor: Sunny Sea Glass Jewelry
   Product Type: Wire wrapped necklace
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0691/3559/7649/files/1b81caf4-il_fullxfull.5009735904_g2nf.jpg?v=1756001049
   Price: $79.95 USD
-- [Sterling Silver Kyanite Earirngs, Wire Wrapped kyanite Earrings, Kyanite Healing Earrings,  Raw kyanite Jewelry, Blue Kyanite Earrings](https://sunnyseaglassjewelry.com/products/sterling-silver-kyanite-earirngs-wire-wrapped-kyanite-earrings-kyanite-healing-earrings-raw-kyanite-jewelry-blue-kyanite-earrings): ***Kyanite is a stone of connection, healing, clear thinking, and psychic ability.
-It's a chakra healing stone used to align the chakras and bring the harmony & balance. * You will receive these Sterling Silver Earrings.
-This beautiful wire wrapped Blue Kyanite pair of earrings in 0.925 sterling silver wires.
-Please allow slight variations from the shape of the branches and placement of the stones as shown.
-Thank you very much for visiting my shop.
-Please contact me if you have any questions. ****Those last two images are guide to help to visualize what necklace length looks like in women (average women's neck as well as in men). it’s best to first measure the circumference of your neck.
-Evaluate the length where you want your pendant or else to be at by using thread or string, then measure the string to the measuring tape to get an accurate measurement.
+- [Sterling Silver Kyanite Earirngs, Wire Wrapped kyanite Earrings, Kyanite Healing Earrings,  Raw kyanite Jewelry, Blue Kyanite Earrings](https://sunnyseaglassjewelry.com/products/sterling-silver-kyanite-earirngs-wire-wrapped-kyanite-earrings-kyanite-healing-earrings-raw-kyanite-jewelry-blue-kyanite-earrings): Experience the calming energy of blue kyanite with these sterling silver wire-wrapped earrings.
+Crafted with 0.925 sterling silver, each pair features unique raw kyanite stones known for promoting healing and mental clarity.
+Perfect for balancing your chakras, these elegant earrings add a touch of natural beauty and wellness to your look.
+Slight variations in stone shape make each pair one of a kind.
+Embrace both style and positive energy with these handcrafted kyanite earrings.
-  Updated: 2025-09-15T22:34:32Z
+  Updated: 2025-10-11T00:58:32Z
   Vendor: Sunny Sea Glass Jewelry
   Product Type: Wire wrapped necklace
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0691/3559/7649/files/c931cab4-il_fullxfull.5196459983_phd3.jpg?v=1756001050
   Price: $59.95 USD
 - [Jade Earrings in Gold, Wire Wrapped Lime green color Jade Earrings,Wire Wrapped dangle  Earrings  Wire wrapped Jade Earrings,](https://sunnyseaglassjewelry.com/products/jade-earrings-in-gold-wire-wrapped-lime-green-color-jade-earrings-wire-wrapped-dangle-earrings-wire-wrapped-jade-earrings): These fabulous earrings are hand wrapped intricately using tarnish resistant gold craft wires.
 Each beads measures 10mm faceted Lime green color jade.
 These are great earrings to wear anytime you want a look for casual or special occasions.
 They dangle freely about 5/8 inch from the bottom of the gold finished french earwires.
 They are sure to become your favorite pair. -All elements of these earrings are lead- & nickel-free.
 Thank you for visiting my shop.
 Hope you find something that you like.....
 Any questions, please email me Need more?
 Let me know
-  Updated: 2025-09-15T22:34:32Z
+  Updated: 2025-10-11T00:57:33Z
   Vendor: Sunny Sea Glass Jewelry
   Product Type: Wire Wrapped Earrings
   Availability: Available